ren-jamie11/book_recommender/README.md

 All you need is to enter your Goodreads user_id, and it will:

 1. Automatically pull your book ratings from the Goodreads website
-2. Provide 3 types of recommendations from:
+2. Provide 3 types of recommendations based on:
    - Informed users with similar genre reading patterns as you
    - Informed users with similar ratings opinions as you
    - Top readers of your favorite genre